How to Be a Successful Online Student

 - During the academic year, it is important to log in to your course Monday through Friday (and over the weekend to get ahead) to check news items, emails, due dates, and course updates.

-- Communicate with your teacher when you need assistance.
-Know your teacher’s office hours.
+- Communicate with your instructor when you need assistance.
+Know your instructor’s student support hours.

 - Avoid missing an assignment due date listed in your course calendar, as it will be recorded as a zero when the deadline is missed.